 Your cheapest option is flinging open the windows, but this might not be a solution if the weather’s still, or if you’re worried about security or being bugged by mosquitos.
 For many, the go-to is a plug-in fan – they don’t cool the air, but the feeling of a gentle breeze on your skin is often enough to make you feel comfortable.

 These can vary from small USB-powered desk fans to tall pedestal models.
-You’ll only feel cool when the fan is directly blowing on your skin, so they can be positioned anywhere in the room and aimed at you while you sit on the couch in your singlet and shorts.
+You’ll only feel cool when the fan is directly blowing on your skin, so they should be aimed at you while you sit on the couch in your singlet and shorts.

 Most plug-in fans have a small electric motor (50-60W), so power usage is miniscule.
 For example, a 60W fan running 8 hours a day costs about $4 a month.
 However, if you start chucking fans in every room and running them non-stop, you could be in for a shocking power bill.
 They don’t cool you down when you aren’t in the room, so make sure they’re switched off when you leave.